 Annette has lived locally since 2003 with her parter and family of exceedingly sporty boys.
 As well as being our superb yoga teacher, she and Karen have the most important job: preparing beautiful food for our walkers!
 Annette takes an eclectic approach to catering which one walker once appropriately dubbed “gourmet home cooked”.
 She uses range of delicious and nutritious foods from local organic and seasonal fresh food to the largest extent possible.

 Phil is originally from Wollongong but left that world behind after catching a severe dose of “Minnie-itis”.
 He now drives our 14 seater mini-van, transferring walkers to and from their accommodation and walk start and finish points with good cheer and dry towels.
 If he is not surfing, he is probably watching his sons or grandsons playing soccer.

-Tony founded Yuraygir Walking Experiences after a lifetime of involvement in the conservation sector, including as a member of the Australian Conservation Foundation, as President and Vice President of the National Parks Association of Queensland, and as a long term member of the National Parks Association of NSW.
-He also heads a successful international psychology consulting firm and one of his philanthropic goals is to direct a proportion of profits to support environmental conservation.
+Tony founded Yuraygir Walking Experiences after his long involvement in the conservation sector, including as a member of the Australian Conservation Foundation, as President and Vice President of the National Parks Association of Queensland, and as a long term member of the National Parks Association of NSW.
+He also heads a successful international workplace psychology and wellbeing consulting firm from which he directs a proportion of profits to support environmental conservation.
 The establishment of YWE as a sustainable business entity through which such conservation initiatives can be further supported is one step in that direction.